The first cricketer from Worthing to play for England

 A few weeks later, Don scored 147 for Sussex off the West Indians and earned himself a call up for the Second Test at Lord’s.
 He scored 8 in an England victory and did not get the chance to bowl.
 He did not improve his performance in the next two Tests at Trent Bridge and Headingly.
 His whole Test career of 25 runs and the one wicket of Collie Smith spanned little more than one month.
 Despite the disappointing performances in the Test matches, Don had a marvellous summer totalling 2,000 runs in all matches.

-Top of the batting averages for Sussex
+Top of the Batting Averages

 In 1957, Don finished top of the Sussex batting averages with 1,773 runs at an average of 46.65.
 However, the following season was a disappointing one for Don and Sussex.
 Don scored 1155 runs for Sussex and Sussex finished 13th out of the 17 County teams.